bmxdemo/bmxproject/logbook/postings/20171207_tone_amplitude/index.md

 ### 2 - Results
 I loaded in this data and
 plotted it.
-(I computed tone on - off, but this makes amost no difference because the tone is so bright.)
-The noise diode was operating, so I computed the gain using the bmxreduce pipeline code, interpolated it to the frequeucny comb, and calibrated the tone amplitudes from ADU^2 -> K. The results are shown in **Figure 3**.
+(I computed tone on minus off, but this makes almost no difference because the tone is so bright.)
+The noise diode was operating, so I computed the gain using the bmxreduce pipeline code, interpolated it to the frequency comb, and calibrated the tone amplitudes (ADU^2 -> K).
+The results are shown in **Figure 3**.

 **Figure 3: Tone sweep amplitude**